Hemanth8104/deeptrack-trajectory-prediction/README.md

-# deeptrack-trajectory-predictionDeepTrack: Lightweight Deep Learning for Vehicle Trajectory Prediction in Highways
+#DeepTrack: Lightweight Deep Learning for Vehicle Trajectory Prediction in Highways

 This project implements a vehicle trajectory prediction model inspired by the DeepTrack model from the paper "DeepTrack: Lightweight Deep Learning for Vehicle Trajectory Prediction in Highways".